RickyYCheng/Any-JSON/README.md

 ## Error logs
 Custom errors are printed to the console when serialization goes wrong.
 You can access a history of these errors through the `error_stack` property on type handlers that have `print_error` set to true.

-# Limitations
-## Handling local classes:
-All objects extending a custom class that is NOT globally available (defined as a child of a parent script) cannot be automatically identified as it has no global name.

-You will need to give your local classes the `_global_name` string constant which should be the same as the name you give it in the `A2J.object_registry`.
-The global name constant will allow Any-JSON to identify it when serializing.

-**What if I don't define `_global_name` on a local class?**

-Then the object will assume the class name of whatever the local class extends (RefCounted by default).
-No property data is discarded, it just cannot be applied to the correct class if you wish to convert it back from AJSON.

 # Preserving data integrity
 Here are a few rules you should follow so that you don't risk losing any data during or after serialization.
 - **Don't modify object indices:** Any-JSON uses index numbers to identify unique objects in resulting AJSON.
 These are necessary for resolving references & tampering with the indices will lead to incorrect deserialization of those references.